AlejandroJFR/ironhack-capstone/README.md

 - Trends in rank influence on match outcomes, indicating a more competitive field.

+## Power BI Report
+- Available as a file in the repository.
+Download the Power BI Desktop software and open it there.

 ## Links

 - **Google Slides Presentation:** [View Presentation](https://docs.google.com/presentation/d/1iepMzTk-FtbHGxYSGngt62Ws9nb3HCAVp0V7HfMedEw/edit#slide=id.g2153746a162_1_42)